About Us

 The Farm.

-Bramblewood Stables was brought together by serendipity.
+Bramblewood Stables at Lavender Hill was brought together over the course of thirty years by serendipity.
 Lots of websites give stock responses and bios but anyone who has spent a lot of time with us knows, we do things a little differently at Bramblewood.
-This farm exists because of moments that cannot be replicated.

 Bramblewood has become what it is today from hard work, incredible clients, wonderful friends and a good dose of chance and divine intervention.

 On this page you will find a lot of standard answers to your questions about our background and experience, but we hope that as you click to the next page you'll leave with something more - a feeling for the spirit of our farm.
 For many people, Bramblewood is a refuge.
 We're not just instructors, trainers and apprentices, we're caretakers of a place that feeds the soul.
-We cannot express enough gratitude to Foxcroft's (as this facility was known for years) owners.
-In another of those serendipitous moments, they found us the day that we were trying to reach them to ask about taking the place.
-We are grateful beyond measure.